tomeichlersmith/denv/docs/src/manual/denv-config.md

   **denv_network** a boolean flag signalling if **`denv`** should connect the container to the host
     network (`"true"`) or disable all network connection (`"false"`).

+Since denv v1, this configuration is considered stable.
+Any new configuration options that are desirable to introduce new features will be optional and thus are not required to reside within this file.

 # SEE ALSO

 **denv(1)**, **denv-init(1)**, **denv-check(1)**